$1.6 billion Mega Millions jackpot won by single ticket

 The winning numbers drawn Tuesday night were: 5, 28, 62, 65 and 70, plus the gold Mega Ball 5 and Megaplier 3.
 The single winning ticket has a cash value of $913.7 million.

+The jackpot was the second largest ever won in United States history, falling just shy of the $1.586 billion Powerball jackpot won in January, 2016.

-Two tickets worth at least $1 million each were sold in New Jersey for Tuesday night's drawing, matching five numbers but not the Mega Ball.
-If the winning ticket applied the Megaplier, the ticket would be worth $3 million.
+Two tickets worth at least $1 million each were sold at Plaza Liquors in Deptford and Quick Food Store in Lindenwold for Tuesday night's drawing, matching five numbers but not the Mega Ball.
+15 tickets worth $10,000 each for matching four numbers and the mega ball were also sold in New Jersey.

 Mega Millions said nationwide there were 15,750,013 winning tickets.